 Notably, the Commonwealth Court indicated that Section 3 of the Ridesharing Act specifically states that the Workers’ Compensation Act “shall not apply to a passenger injured while participating in a ridesharing arrangement between such passenger’s place of residence and place of employment.”
 The Court further noted that Section 1 of the Ridesharing Act defines “ridesharing arrangement” in relevant part, as follows:

-(1) The transportation of more than 15 passengers where the transportation is incidental to another purpose of the driver who is not engaged in transportation as a business.
+(1) The transportation of not more than 15 passengers where the transportation is incidental to another purpose of the driver who is not engaged in transportation as a business.
 The term shall include ridesharing arrangements commonly known as carpools and vanpools, used in the transportation of employees to or from their place of employment.

 (2) The transportation of employees to or from their place of employment in a motor vehicle owned or operated by their employer.